Updated on December 13, 2024

 • Crunchy fruits and vegetables

 You should also avoid chewing on ice or sugary gum.
-However, many orthodontists say that sugar-free gum is safe to chew with braces and may even help prevent tooth decay.3
+However, many orthodontists say that sugar-free gum is safe to chew with braces and may even help prevent tooth decay.

-Exercise caution with acidic foods and drinks like coffee, fruit juices, vinegar, and even yogurt.
-A study found that these products, especially coffee, can cause braces to release small amounts of metal.4
+Be careful with acidic foods and drinks like coffee, fruit juices, vinegar, and even yogurt.
+A study found that these products, especially coffee, can cause braces to release small amounts of metal.

 Risks of Eating Sticky or Hard Foods with Braces

 Sticky food may also be difficult to dislodge with regular brushing.
-If the food stays in your mouth too long, it will attract bacteria and contribute to tooth decay.5
+If it stays in your mouth for too long, it will attract bacteria and contribute to tooth decay.

 You can maintain your braces by avoiding foods likely to get stuck in them.
 You’ll also avoid hassle and frustration when brushing your teeth.